-Like the government-wide financial statements, the proprietary fund is accounted for using the flow of economic resources measurement focus and the proprietary and fiduciary funds use the accrual basis of accounting.
+Like the government-wide financial statements, the proprietary fund is accounted for using the flow of economic resources measurement focus and use the accrual basis of accounting.
 For the proprietary fund, all assets and all liabilities associated with the operation of this fund are included in the statement of net position.
 The proprietary fund type operating statement presents increases (i.e., revenues) and decreases (i.e., expenses) in total net position.